genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/08_Components/05_integration-components.md

 id: integration-components
 ---

-Most financial applications have to interact with other systems to exchange information and create smooth workflows.
-The Genesis low-code platform has a growing list of components that enable you to connect quickly to market-leading services.
-You don't need to create interfaces from scratch; you just select your component, enable it, and configure.
+Most financial applications have to interact with other outside systems for information exchange and smooth workflow creation within themselves.
+The Genesis low-code platform makes this process faster with it's growing list of components that enable you to connect quickly to market-leading services.
+Instead of creating the interfaces from scratch, you simply need to select your component, enable it and configure it.

 | Name                                                                                                                              | Category                 | Description                                                                                               |
 |-----------------------------------------------------------------------------------------------------------------------------------|--------------------------|-----------------------------------------------------------------------------------------------------------|